FreeJoy-Team/FreeJoyWiki/eng/Connecting-buttons-directly-to-controller.md

 ### 5. Checking the operation of buttons
 Finally, the operation of the buttons can be checked:
 (for Windows 10) “Start”, “Settings”, “Devices”, “Devices and Printers” with the right button on the device, “Settings for game control devices”, select the device, “Properties”.
-For the number of buttons over 32 you can use VKB_Btn Tester program which is available [here] (../3rd-party/software/).
+For the number of buttons over 32 you can use VKB_Btn Tester program which is available [here](../3rd-party/software/).